Epiphane/NCW/README.md

 ### Mac-Specific

+1. Get `clang v9.0.0`.
+This can be checked by running `clang -v`.
+If you can't upgrade, I have no idea if it'll work. #YOLO
-1. Ensure that the CMake executable exists at `/Applications/CMake.app/Contents/bin/cmake`
+2. Ensure that the CMake executable exists at `/Applications/CMake.app/Contents/bin/cmake`
-2. `mkdir build && cd build`
+3. `mkdir build && cd build`
-3. `/Applications/CMake.app/Contents/bin/cmake -G "Unix Makefiles" ..`
+4. `/Applications/CMake.app/Contents/bin/cmake -G "Unix Makefiles" ..`
-4. Install [Visual Studio Code](https://code.visualstudio.com/).
+5. Install [Visual Studio Code](https://code.visualstudio.com/).
 The `.vscode` folder defines some useful macros for rebuilding cmake and running the game or editor.

 ## Repo Layout